bediger4000/curried-arithmetic/README.md

 That is, objects of type `fn` are functions that can be invoked with zero or more integer arguments, and return an object of type `fn`.
 I figured this out with a lot of experimentation.
-I am not a functional programming by nature.
+I am not a functional programmer by nature.

 My thoughts and programming process went something like this: